aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 3. **How many instances are there in total (of each type, if appropriate)?**

-	There are 29 million unique records of companies in the Company Dataset.
-	There are 3 billion unique records of people in the Person Dataset.
+	There are 29 million unique records of companies in the Company Dataset.[1]
+There are 3 billion unique records of people in the Person Dataset.[3]

 5. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g. geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).

 	The Company Dataset is a sample of a larger dataset.
-According to [Statista (2023)]([https://example.com/markdown-guide](https://www.statista.com/statistics/1260686/global-companies/)), there were 333.34 million companies in the world.
+According to [Statista (2023](https://www.statista.com/statistics/1260686/global-companies/)[4], there were 333.34 million companies in the world.
 This dataset contains 12 million of those companies.
 However, the selection criteria is unclear.

 	The Person Dataset is also a sample of a larger dataset.

 7. **What data does each instance consist of?** "Raw" data (e.g. unprocessed text or images) or features?
 In either case, please provide a description.

 	Each instance in the Company Dataset contains attributes like name, location, parents, subsidiaries, industry, number of employees, annual revenue of a company.
-The attributes have different data types: arrays, strings, numbers nad enumerations.
+The attributes have different data types: arrays, strings, numbers nad enumerations.[5]

- 	Each instance in the Person Dataset contains attributes of the person's professional profile like: name, birthdate, linkedin url.
+ 	Each instance in the Person Dataset contains attributes of the person's professional profile like: name, birthdate, linkedin url.[6]

 9. **Is there a label or target associated with each instance?** If so, please provide a description.

 	Yes.
 Since each document consists of company attributes and their values in the form of JSON key-value pairs, the instances are well-labelled.

- These are all the possible labels for the Company Dataset:
+ These are all the possible labels[5] for the Company Dataset:

 	affiliated_profiles
 	all_subsidiaries